 Before enrolling, we recommend that you spend some time reading about the unit content, unit prerequisites and plan your semesters of offering.
 This will allow you to plan your course progression and ensure that you are able to enrol in the units that best suit your requirements.

-Your degree consists of four foundation units and two core (compulsory) units covering a range of Business Information Systems areas including programming, project management, systems development, databases and research methods.
+Your degree consists of foundation units and core (compulsory) units covering a range of Business Information Systems areas including programming, project management, systems development, databases and research methods.

 We recommend that you complete your foundation and core units early in your degree.
 This will assist with your course progression as many further units require the foundation units are completed first.